dotnet/designs/proposed/logging-generator.md

 ### Sample-based comparison of two approaches

-1. (+1 for the C# 10 Language Feature) _With the interpolated string builder, callers don't need to guard the call sites if any computation is necessary to produce the arguments to the logging.
+1. _With the interpolated string builder, callers don't need to guard the call sites if any computation is necessary to produce the arguments to the logging.
 Whereas with the source generator, the user call site would need to get wrapped around `IsEnabled` checks._

 For example with the source generator, the user call site would need to get wrapped around `IsEnabled` check for this specific use case to skip evaluating `Describe(..)` which might be expensive to compute: